The Need for Accurate and Credible Reports

 WHY COMPETENT PERSON?

 - The investor and his professional advisor can understand the report and not be misled because it is served with sufficient information with a clear presentation and does not provide a confusing understanding; so that investors can make the right decision and balanced (balanced judgment) associated with Exploration Results, Mineral Resources or Ore Reserve reported.
-The 'moral and ethical fence' which guarantees the CPI to truly have an understanding and confidence in its competence and always adheres to the KCMI Code: 2011 in actualizing its competence, is described as follows:
+The 'moral and ethical fence' which guarantees the CPI to truly have an understanding and confidence in their competence and always adheres to the KCMI Code: 2011 in actualizing its competence, is described as follows:

 - The CPI is a member of a professional organization that has a code of ethics and a disciplinary enforcement system.
 In the case of CPI-PERHAPI, then comply with and implement PERHAPI code of ethics, as well as the object of surveillance from fellow CPI PERHAPI